 Editor’s Note: Around the world, women’s health care providers and those they serve are bracing for the impact of the “global gag rule.”
 But what does the policy look like on the ground from the perspective of those running soon-to-be cut programs?
 And how will the women who count on such programs get by?
 To find out, Devex spent a week with the rural teams of Profamilia, Colombia’s largest family planning provider.
 This is the first of a three-part series.
+Read part two and part three.

 SANTA CLARA, Colombia — High in northern Colombia’s lush Santa Marta Mountains, 30-year-old Hillary Sanchez Arengas is perched on a boulder overlooking her quiet 400-person village, Santa Clara.
 As the elected leader of women in her community, she is worried about the rate at which young girls in the area are getting pregnant and dropping out of school.